andreas-kupries/aktive/doc-internal/spec-language.md

 The `request` is the image area to get pixels for.
 This is possibly passed to inputs.
 The `dst` is the storage area the pixels are to be written (blitted) to.

+###### `CCODE`

+Supporting C code fragments are emitted before the definitions of the containing operator.
+They have no access to variables, and just the public types.

 ##### Blitter